Counting Shellings of Complete Bipartite Graphs and Trees: acknowledgements

 Therefore, $g$ is surjective only if $T$ is isomorphic to $T^{(M)}$, so if and only if $T$ is isormorphic to $T^{(M)}$.
 This completes the proof of Theorem~\ref{thm:upperBoundDiameter}. \end{proof}

-\section{Acknowledgements}
+\section{acknowledgements}

 This research was carried out as part of the 2018 Summer Program in Undergraduate Research (SPUR) of the MIT Mathematics Department.
-The authors would like to thank Prof. Richard Stanley for suggesting the project and Prof. Ankur Moitra and Prof. Davesh Maulik for helpful suggestions.
+The authors would like to thank Prof.\,Richard Stanley for suggesting the project and Prof.\,Alex Postnikov, Prof.\,Ankur Moitra and Prof.\,Davesh Maulik for helpful conversations.
+The authors also thank Christian Gaetz and the anonymous referee for pointing out the connection between the shelling number of trees and the number of linear extensions of tree posets.